OliverW1986/MoSimBuilder/README.md

     - Ability to form complex interacitons using the ability to have multiple outputs from a stow locatoin.
 - File Cleanup (Complete)
 - Example Robots (in progress)
-- Early Documentation (not started)
+- Early Documentation (in progress)

 ***Missing or future update features***
 - metric support (non inch settings)